Goinn/Trashbin/README.md

 0. Backup your game files
 1. Prepare Synth Riders for the use with mods by following the installation instructions for MelonLoader:  https://melonwiki.xyz/#/?id=automated-installation
-2. Grab the newest version of Trashbin from releases and add it under ./SynthRiders/Mods (create new directory if not existent)
+2. Grab the newest version of Trashbin from releases and extract it to ./SynthRiders/Mods (create new directory if not existent)
 3. Profit?!

 ## Disclaimer